Health Benefits of Bacteria in the Large Intestine

 Intestinal Bacteria and Type 1 Diabetes

 There is evidence that in mice certain bacteria can prevent the development of type 1 diabetes.
-Researchers at The Hospital for Sick Children performed an experiment with female mice that had a high genetic risk for developing type 1 diabetes.
+Researchers at The Hospital for Sick Children performed an experiment with female mice that had a high genetic risk for developing the disease.
 When the female mice were given intestinal bacteria from normal male mice early in their lives, they were strongly protected against diabetes.
 The researchers also found that the bacteria stimulated the production of a hormone inside the females' bodies that seemed to prevent an autoimmune reaction.

 Gut Bacteria and Rheumatoid Arthritis